thoughtbot/bitters/README.md

   @import "base/base";
   ```

-5. When using Neat, uncomment the following line in `_base.scss`:
+5. When using Neat, uncomment the following line in `_bitters.scss`:

   ```scss
   @import "grid-settings";